 International Democracy Day 2023 – Inclusive Democracy for Sustainable Development: Challenging Norms, Empowering Marginalized Communities

-International IDEA and the Global Democracy Coalition invite you to the International Democracy Day 2023 – Inclusive Democracy for Sustainable Development: Challenging Norms, Empowering Marginalized Communities on 15 September, between 9:30 and 14:00 at the UN Conference Building and live streamed through UN WebTV.
+International IDEA and the Global Democracy Coalition hosted the International Democracy Day 2023 – Inclusive Democracy for Sustainable Development: Challenging Norms, Empowering Marginalized Communities on 15 September, between 9:30 and 14:00 at the UN Conference Building and streamed live through UN WebTV.

-Building upon the spirit of International Democracy Day and considering the inter-linkages between the United Nations and its Member States, civil society, and other stakeholders, this event seeks to deepen our understanding of the profound relationship between inclusive democracy, the 2030 Agenda for Sustainable Development, and the forthcoming SDG Summit.
-This discussion will explore the multidimensional nature of these relationships and recognize the pivotal role played by democratic governance, principles, and institutions as powerful drivers in achieving the Sustainable Development Goals (SDG).
+Building upon the spirit of International Democracy Day and considering the inter-linkages between the United Nations and its Member States, civil society, and other stakeholders, this event sought to deepen our understanding of the profound relationship between inclusive democracy, the 2030 Agenda for Sustainable Development, and the forthcoming SDG Summit.
+This discussion explored the multidimensional nature of these relationships and recognized the pivotal role played by democratic governance, principles, and institutions as powerful drivers in achieving the Sustainable Development Goals (SDG).

-Throughout the event, we will delve into the intricate interplay between the role of the United Nations, inclusive democracy, social contracts, and the active participation of marginalized communities in democratic processes, all of which contribute to sustainable development.
-We recognize that social norms and contracts play a crucial role in shaping the opportunities and barriers faced by marginalized groups, influencing their engagement and contributions to democratic decision-making and the overall development agenda.
+Throughout the event, we delved into the intricate interplay between the role of the United Nations, inclusive democracy, social contracts, and the active participation of marginalized communities in democratic processes, all of which contributed to sustainable development.
+We recognized that social norms and contracts played a crucial role in shaping the opportunities and barriers faced by marginalized groups, influencing their engagement and contributions to democratic decision-making and the overall development agenda.

 Panel 1: Promoting Inclusive Democratic Processes and Citizen Participation for Peaceful and Just Societies (10:15 – 11:30)

-This panel will explore the challenges faced by marginalized communities in accessing and participating in democratic processes, while highlighting strategies to address these barriers and foster inclusive democracy.
-It will examine the importance of gender equality (SDG 5), reduced inequalities (SDG 10), and peace, justice, and strong institutions (SDG 16) in shaping inclusive democratic processes.
-By examining these goals, the panel aims to deepen the understanding of how inclusive democracy can contribute to sustainable development and create a more equitable and just society.
+The panel explored the challenges faced by marginalized communities in accessing and participating in democratic processes, while highlighting strategies that addressed these barriers and fostered inclusive democracy.
+It examined the importance of gender equality (SDG 5), reduced inequalities (SDG 10), and peace, justice, and strong institutions (SDG 16) in shaping inclusive democratic processes.
+By examining these goals, the panel aimed to deepen the understanding of how inclusive democracy could contribute to sustainable development and create a more equitable and just society.

 Speakers Moussa Kondo, Executive Director, Sahel Institute (Moderator) H.E.
 Ambassador Maritza Chan, Permanent Representative, Permanent Mission of Costa Rica to the UN John Romano, Director, TAP Network Regina Waugh, Senior Global Gender Advisor, IFES Emilia Saiz Carrancedo, Secretary-General, UCLG